 The Journalism Student Organization helps students prepare to enter the media market by organizing a spring job fair and sponsoring occasional workshops and guest speakers throughout the year.
-Students may also join the professional chapters of Society of Professional Journalists, for students interested in careers in news; Women in Communications, for women interested in careers in journalism and mass communications; or Public Relations Society of America, for students interested in careers in public relations.
+Students may also join the professional chapters of Society of Professional Journalists, for students interested in careers in news; or Public Relations Student Society of America, for students interested in careers in public relations.